Danny Trejo: 2010s: Becoming a lead actor

 Regarding his continued growth as a professional actor, Trejo has remarked, "I'm so blessed.
 I'm still scared that somebody's going to wake me up and say, 'Hey, we're still in prison.
 Let's go to chow’".
 Trejo also played 'Machete' in a trailer made for Rodriguez's film collaboration with Quentin Tarantino, Grindhouse.
-In 2010, he starred in a full theatrical release of the film Machete, based on the character Isador 'Machete' Cortez and again in 2013 for the sequel film, Machete Kills.
+He also starred in a full theatrical release of the film Machete, in 2010, based on the character Isador "Machete" Cortez and again in 2013 for the sequel film, Machete Kills.

 In 2011, he appeared in the action film Recoil as Drayke Selgado, with WWE wrestler and actor Steve Austin and played the role of the Ripper in Cross.

 In 2012, Trejo starred alongside Ron Perlman and Charles S. Dutton in the Craig Moss action film Bad Ass.
 He played the main character of Vietnam veteran Frank Vega, based on 67-year-old "Epic Beard Man" Thomas Bruso.
 That same year, Trejo appeared again with Ron Perlman, in a supporting role as Romero 'Romeo' Parada on season four of the FX television drama Sons of Anarchy.

 In 2014, Trejo produced his first film, titled Ambition, and produced his second film, the action film Bad Asses.

 In 2015, Trejo appeared in a television commercial for Snickers that aired during Super Bowl XLIX, in which he portrayed Marcia Brady prior to eating the Snickers candy bar.
 In 2016 and 2017, he appeared as himself in transparent disguises in TV ads for Sling TV.

 In 2017, Trejo played the role of 'Muerte' in Cross Wars and the 2019 film Cross: Rise of the Villains respectively.